esamattis/slimux/README.md

 ## Shell Commands

-### SlimuxShellPromt
+### SlimuxShellPrompt

-Promt for a shell command and send it to configured tmux pane.
+Prompt for a shell command and send it to configured tmux pane.

 ### SlimuxShellLast